Aṅguttara Nikāya 8.10

 Seyyathāpi, bhikkhave, mahato dhaññarāsissa phuṇamānassa tattha yāni tāni dhaññāni daḷhāni sāravantāni tāni ekamantaṁ puñjaṁ hoti, yāni pana tāni dhaññāni dubbalāni palāpāni tāni vāto ekamantaṁ apavahati.

 Suppose that a large heap of grain is being winnowed.
-The grains that are firm and substantial form a heap on one side.
+The grains that are firm and solid form a heap on one side.
 And the grains that are flimsy and insubstantial are blown over to the other side.

 Tamenaṁ sāmikā sammajjaniṁ gahetvā bhiyyoso mattāya apasammajjanti.

-Then the owners take a broom and sweep them even further away.
+The owners take a broom and sweep them even further away.

 Taṁ kissa hetu?